Websites and Email addresses all use a Domain Name

 Easy to Spell

-It needs to be a Key Stage 1 spelling.
-Test it out.
+It needs to be really easy to spell.
 Many of your potential customers may struggle with spelling words like business, personnel or maintenance - especially if their first language is not English.

 Test your domain by saying it once to a 7-year old child.
 Can they spell it back to you correctly? (try 5 different children)